stuvusIT/ansible_mattermost_mattermail/README.md

 # mattermost-mattermail

-Installs and configure mattermail for the use with a Mattermost instance.
+Installs and configures mattermail for the use with a Mattermost instance.

 ## Requirements